wazzac/laravel-translate/README.md

 **Problem**: Some phrases not translating
 - **Solution**: Check your Google API quotas and error logs

+**Problem**: View cache not clearing after language change
+- **Solution**: The package automatically clears view cache, but if issues persist, manually run `php artisan view:clear`

+**Problem**: Laravel's built-in localization not syncing with translation system
+- **Solution**: Ensure the `SetLocaleMiddleware` is properly registered in your middleware stack

 ### Example: Complete Language Switcher Component